team10nb/i-can-sort/CONTRIBUTING.md

 Launch a web view of the Style Guidist.\
 This will build JavaScript Doc in each folder and display them in a webpage.

-## Project Structure and Styleguides
+## Project Structure and Styleguide

 iCanSort\
 ├── src\